usmanabdulmajid67/one-world-institute-./README.md

 ## 📚 About the Academy

+The ONEWORLD INSTITUTE 🌎
-The Usman A Majid Academy is built to:
+ is built to:
 - Share tutorials, blogs, and resources
 - Showcase academic and personal achievements
 -